Spider-Girl: Ashley Barton

 In the pages of Old Man Logan, Ashley is the daughter of Tonya Parker and Hawkeye who did not like the way that Kingpin was running Hammer Falls.
 She becomes "Spider-Bitch", allying herself with a new Punisher and Daredevil, and plans to take back Hammer Falls, only for the group to be captured and Daredevil and Punisher to be fed to the carnivorous dinosaurs.
 Hawkeye breaks his daughter out of her cell, whereafter Ashley immediately beheads Kingpin which avenges Daredevil and Punisher's deaths.
 Then she attempts to kill her father, before taking over Hammer Falls as the new Kingpin.
 Old Man Logan rescues Hawkeye as Ashley sends her men after them.

 The character appears in the "Spider-Verse" and Spider-Geddon storylines, now referred with her father's surname as Ashley Barton, and alternately referred to as "Spider-Girl" and "Spider-Woman" due to the family-friendly nature of the narrative, and is among the spider-powered characters who are recruited by The Superior Spider-Man (Doctor Octopus's mind in Peter Parker's body) to help fight the Inheritors, before returning to the Wastelands in "Venomverse" and "Old Man Quill".

+May Parker

+In Spider-Man & Friends, set in the alternate continuity of Earth-61011, Spider-Man is depicted as having a first cousin named May Parker who operates as Spider-Girl (a different person from his future daughter Mayday and his aunt May), having red pigtails, and created by Michi Fujimoto and Jeff Albrecht.

+Felicity Hardy

+Introduced in Avengers (vol. 4), across the split timelines of Earth-10943 and Earth-10071, Felicity Hardy is the Spider-Girl of the Next Avengers: Heroes of Tomorrow continuity, the young adult daughter of Peter Parker and Felicia Hardy / Black Cat, who inherited her father's spider-powers and her mother's white hair (cut short), helping the Next Avengers survive Ultron's rule along with Iron Man and the Maestro after her parents' deaths.

 Penelope Parker

-Introduced in "Spider-Verse", Penelope P. Parker is the 11-year-old Spider-Girl of Earth-11, who is best friends with Mary Jane Watson and has a crush on Flash Thompson.
+Introduced in Spider-Verse, Penelope P. Parker is the 11-year-old Spider-Girl of Earth-11, who is best friends with Mary Jane Watson and has a crush on Flash Thompson.

 Charlotte Morales

 The celebrity daughter of Gwen Stacy and Miles Morales from Earth-8, Charlotte "Charlie" Morales operates as Spider-Girl alongside her brother Max as Spider-Boy.

-In Spider-Man: Reign 2, Charlotte and Max are revealed to be Miles' children with Tiana Toomes, and just Gwen's stepchildren on Earth-8.
+Jessica Campbell

+In "What If Jessica Jones Was Bitten By The Radioactive Spider?", a teenage Jessica Campbell is the one who is bitten by the radioactive spider which gave Spider-Man his powers instead of Peter Parker.
+She begins to fight crime under the name "The Amazing Spider-Girl" as a public identity superhero and fashion icon, with a eye-mask similar to Spider-Man's but a pink colour scheme and skirt, and a ponytail.
+A fight with the Green Goblin leads Jessica quit her Spider-Girl identity, though she then must use her powers again in her 20s after the Goblin seemingly returns.